Dippity Pig: The Mysterious Disease That Strikes Healthy Pigs

 This syndrome gets its name because an infected pig has a temporary loss of use of its hind legs and has to make a “dipping” motion to move.
 Interestingly, the syndrome does not affect the front legs.

 Is Dippity Pig Hereditary?
 Dippity Pig Syndrome may be hereditary in certain pig breeds.While any pig breed or age can be susceptible to this condition, it appears to be more prevalent in certain genetic lines.
-Overall, the evidence suggests that there may be a hereditary component to Dippity Pig Syndrome, although further research is needed to understand the genetics behind this condition fully.

 It appears to be exacerbated by stress factors.
 Sunburnds, a trip to the vet, a pig show, new owner, thunderstorms or a change in routine may bring it on.